Chronic Care Management in Ohio.

 CCM billing in Ohio.

 CCM uses federally standardized CPT codes with uniform reimbursement across Ohio.
-Ohio Medicaid provides full supplementary Medicaid coverage for dual-eligible patients.
+Ohio Medicaid provides partial supplementary Medicaid coverage for dual-eligible patients.

 CCM services, first 20 min of clinical staff time per month